 This information was modified from Chapter 2 of At Home with Wetlands: A Landowner's Guide.

 Wetlands perform many ecological functions.
-Our understanding of the complexities wetland ecosystems represent is still developing, and it seems the more we learn the more valuable wetlands become.
+Knowledge and understanding about the complexities wetland ecosystems represent is still developing.

-Wetland ecologists have already documented the following environmental benefits of wetlands:
+Wetland ecologists have already documented the following environmental benefits wetlands provide:

 - Water purification

 Wetlands also provide habitat for fish and wildlife, including endangered species.
 Not all wetlands provide all of these benefits, and how your particular wetland works depends on its location and type.